About the OnRamp Fellowship

 The goal of the Fellowship is to replenish the talent pipeline in leading organizations with experienced women and other lawyers who have the potential and the desire to advance into leadership roles.
 Law firms, legal departments, and financial services firms that participate in the Fellowship gain access to an untapped group of experienced, diverse high performers who want to return to the profession but face unique challenges due to the gaps in their résumés.

 To facilitate successful Fellowship placements, applicants are rigorously screened and matched with organizations based on cultural fit and the success traits that are essential for advancement.
-If selected for the Fellowship, the returning women are also provided career-development support through: (1) unlimited access to online continuing education through PLI; (2) training by specialists in negotiations, project management, business development, and leadership; and (3) one-on-one coaching by the most reputable career experts in the legal and financial services industries.
+If selected for the Fellowship, the returning women are also provided career-development support through training by specialists in negotiations, project management, business development, and leadership and one-on-one coaching by the most reputable career experts in the legal profession.

 A fellow who does excellent work will conclude the Fellowship with a current professional reference that can be leveraged as she pursues her next endeavor.
 And, if a relevant position is available, the fellow can interview with the organization for a longer-term role in a particular group.